Chart Color Schemes

 Narre Warren - North East is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Narre Warren - North East's population, as of November 2025, is approximately 13,655.
-This figure represents an increase of 151 people since the 2021 Census, which recorded a population of 13,504.
-The growth from June 2024 to November 2025 is inferred from ABS data showing an estimated resident population of 13,643 and an additional 13 validated new addresses since the Census date.
-This results in a population density ratio of 2,803 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Overseas migration contributed approximately 54.9% of overall population gains during recent periods.
+Narre Warren - North East's population was around 13,655 as of Nov 2025.
+This showed an increase of 151 people since the 2021 Census, which reported a population of 13,504 people.
+The change was inferred from ABS estimated resident population data of 13,643 in June 2024 and 13 validated new addresses after the Census date.
+This resulted in a density ratio of 2,803 persons per square kilometer, placing it in the upper quartile nationally according to AreaSearch's assessment.
+Overseas migration contributed approximately 54.9% of overall population gains recently.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Future population trends suggest lower quartile growth, with an expected expansion of 364 persons by 2041 based on latest numbers, representing a total gain of 2.6% over 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections from 2023 adjusted to SA2 levels for areas not covered by the first data set.
+Growth rates by age group are applied across all areas until 2041.
+Future trends anticipate lower quartile growth, with an expected expansion of 364 persons by 2041 based on latest annual ERP population numbers, reflecting a total gain of 2.6% over the 17 years.

 Frequently Asked Questions - Population